-• Electromagnetism and Quantum Mechanics Requirements: All students completing a graduate program offered by the Department of Physics and Engineering Physics must have background knowledge in electromagnetic theory and quantum mechanics.
-This requirement is met by the following classes offered in the department:

-- PHYS 456.3 Electricity and Magnetism II, and - PHYS 481.3 Quantum Mechanics II as part of their Program of Studies.
-These courses will be counted toward the 12 cu requirement.
+- Electromagnetism and Quantum Mechanics Requirements: All students completing an M.Sc. program offered by the Department of Physics and Engineering Physics must have background knowledge in electromagnetic theory or quantum mechanics.
+This requirement is met by the following classes offered in the department: - PHYS 456.3 Electricity and Magnetism II, and - PHYS 481.3 Quantum Mechanics II

+Equivalent courses from other Universities may be taken as meeting this requirement.
 In consultation with the supervisor, the GAC chair will decide if a formal meeting of the AC is required to review the previously taken courses and/or examine the student's knowledge of the material.
 If, at that meeting, the AC is not satisfied, the AC can require that the student takes one or both of PHYS 816.3 and/or PHYS 883.3.
 This decision will require approval of the GAC Chair.
+The decision will be communicated to the student in writing on the form signed by the Chair of the AC and the GAC Chair.
+If the AC decides that the classes taken and grades obtained are equivalent to the USask requirements, a student can take any other graduate class, subject to the approval of the AC.

-Students with a degree from U of S without one or both courses and students from other universities without the equivalents of these courses in their earlier program will be required to take one or both of:
+Students with a degree from USask without one or both courses and students from other universities without the equivalents of these courses in their earlier program will be required to take two out of four of the following courses:

-- PHYS 816.3 Electrodynamics - PHYS 883.3 Quantum Mechanics
+- PHYS 816.3 Electrodynamics

+- PHYS 883.3 Quantum Mechanics

+- PHYS 873.3 Statistical Mechanics

+- PHYS 828.3 Computational Physics Methods